 What is the best toothpaste in the US?

-With all that said, one of the best toothpastes for whitening is this one made by Snow.
+Our choice for the best whitening toothpaste is this one made by Snow.

-Actually, it's not just one toothpaste, it's a 2-step routine with a morning toothpaste and a nighttime toothpaste.
+Actually, Snow's whitening toothpaste isn't just one toothpaste.
+Rather, it's a 2-step routine with morning toothpaste and nighttime toothpaste.

 The morning toothpaste has a refreshing mint flavor and the nighttime toothpaste has a calming lavender mint flavor.